caspiankeyes/FRAME-arXiv-Publication/README.md

-# FRAME: Infrastructure for Comprehensive Model Evaluation in Adversarial Settings
+# Infrastructure for Comprehensive Model Evaluation in Adversarial Settings

 ## Abstract
 The emergence of increasingly capable Large Language Models (LLMs) has